The Best Iguana Cages and Where to Buy Them

 - Width: An often overlooked element to cage building, mainly because a thin cage is more convenient to fit in most homes.
 This cage is wide enough to allow for extra climbing ledges, allowing a more furnished environment and opportunities for enriching locomotion.
 It is also wide enough for a human to climb in and do cage maintenance.

 Aquariums are only useful for neonate iguanas and buying large, bulky aquariums that will only be used for around a year and a half just isn't practical.
-For baby iguanas, aquariums do hold humidity very well with a glass lid, and are somewhat easy to clean.
+For baby iguanas, aquariums do hold humidity very well with a glass lid and are somewhat easy to clean.

-No dog crates.
 I have seen iguanas housed in dog crates in nature centers before, and while this enclosure physically fits an iguana's size, it should be obvious that this space provides little or no room for thermoregulation, exploring, and other enrichment, leading to a poor quality of life for iguanas.
 Dog crates are also heavily ventilated and do not hold humidity without modifications.

 There is definitely a use for dog crates.
 Crates make excellent transportation devices and are useful for temporary housing for iguanas (although a multi-level cat cage will work better), such as for vacations (whether you are taking them with you or leaving them with a caretaker for boarding) or iguana rescues that cannot accommodate multiple giant cages for several animals.
 They can also be used as sunning cages, just be sure one side is shady.